CBID2/Blog-posts/cleutu5l4000nw2nve6fffavb.md

 ## 3\.
 Bootstrap

 If you can adapt to any programming language with no fear like Benjamin Grimm (aka The Thing), then [Bootstrap](https://getbootstrap.com) is for you.
-All you need to do is copy the activation link to the &lt;head&gt; area of your HTML file, refer to the Docs section to pick any of the components you want, and use it to create anything you want.
+All you need to do is copy the activation link to the &lt;head&gt; area of your HTML file, refer to the Docs section to pick any of the components you want and use it to create anything you want.
 Want a navigation chart?
 Boom!
 Want a snazzy profile card?
 Bam! 😊 Possibilities are endless!
 Now there’s only one more tool you need to make your utility kit as awesome as Thor’s Mjolnir(it’s a magical hammer that can catch thunder).

 ![The Thing, a man covered in rock is ready to fight ](https://media.giphy.com/media/21RwHpDY8UbBkK0Ca8/giphy-downsized-large.gif align="center")

 ## 4\.
 Visual Studio Code (VS Code)

-If you're looking for a tool that's simple yet reliable, like Susan Storm (aka The Invisible Woman) recommends [Visual Studio Code](https://code.visualstudio.com).
+If you're looking for a tool that's simple yet reliable, Susan Storm (aka The Invisible Woman), I recommend [Visual Studio Code](https://code.visualstudio.com).
 It's like having your own trusty sidekick with a utility belt, because not only can you save your code, it's packed with so many extensions that can make your contribution process so much easier.
 Here are a few of my favorites:

 * [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github): This extension makes the PR and IR creation process faster than The Flash high on sugar(Non-comic book fans: The Flash is a superhero who runs fast.
 He is also the co-founder of the Justice League).